Skip to content

 data_age_seconds int | null EXTRACT(EPOCH FROM (now() - last_import_at))::int. null when last_import_at is null.

-The hub reads these fields via /federation-status.json (written by the hub container's 60-second cron poll) — see Monitoring for the full exposition format.
+The hub reads last_import_at and data_age_seconds via /federation-status.json (written by the hub container's 60-second cron poll) — see Monitoring for the full exposition format. region_geom is read directly by the browser-side registry store and used by @turf/boolean-intersects to determine whether two backends genuinely share geographic area.

 Deprecated: get_playgrounds(relation_id)